CyriacBr/mikro-resources/packages/fixtures/README.md

 # @mikro-resources/fixtures

 This package generates fixtures of your mikro-orm entities on the fly, using `faker.js`.
 `@mikro-resources/fixtures` will automatically handle all fields and relations of your entities, but you can provide custom values as well.
+The API is fully typed.

 ## Installation